Wirihana Leadership Award

 The Awards are named for women who have had a considerable influence on New Zealand architecture;

-Moana Wirihana, for whom the Leadership Award is named, was a respected community leader who contributed to architecture through her involvement in several significant whare nui and community projects.
+Moana Wirihana (Te Kawerau-a-Maki), for whom the Leadership Award is named, was a respected community leader who contributed to architecture through her involvement in several significant whare nui and community projects.

 From 1986 until 1992, Sarah Treadwell ran a course at the Architecture School at The University of Auckland titled Women and Architecture.
 The course was designed to build awareness of contemporary and past women involved in architecture, initially worldwide and in the later years with a focus on New Zealand.
 The seminar course ensured that each piece of research contributed to collective knowledge around a growing history of New Zealand women architects, and these projects have become an interesting and valuable source of information for researchers today.

-One project in 1987, by Saul Roberts, was a transcript of an interview with Moana Wirihana, a kuia connected to his whanau.
-While Wirihana was not an architect, Saul presented a compelling argument for her inclusion in the field of this Women and Architecture study, effectively writing Maori women, not only her, into our history of architecture.
-He described how her influence, respected opinion and strong leadership had been wide-ranging in the design and construction of several whare nui, especially relevant to New Zealand’s history.
-This award pays homage to Moana Wirihana by naming the Emerging Leadership Award after her, and in doing so respectfully reveals an entire thread of history that is consistently omitted from the canon of New Zealand architecture.
+One project in 1987, by Saul Roberts (Te Kawerau-a-Maki, Waiohua, Waikato), was a transcript of an interview with Moana Wirihana, a kuia connected to his whanau.
+While Wirihana was not a registered architect, Roberts presented a compelling argument for her inclusion in the field of this Women and Architecture study, effectively writing Maori women, not only her, into our history of architecture.
+This important work in highlighting a rich architectural history that has consistently been overlooked - due to falling outside of the Pakeha learning and registration structures - has been continued by Dr Deidre Brown (Ngapuhi, Ngati Kahu).
+Saul Roberts described how Moana Wirihana's influence, respected opinion and strong leadership had been wide-ranging in the design and construction of several whare nui, especially relevant to the architectural history of this country.
+This award pays homage to Moana Wirihana by naming the Emerging Leadership Award after her, and in doing so respectfully reveals an entire thread of history that is consistently omitted from the canon of Aotearoa New Zealand architecture.

 The naming of this award also acknowledges the huge and positive impact that Sarah Treadwell has had on our emerging leaders through her role in the education of our future architects and thinkers.